“He said, "I've been to the year 3000

 The Arctic Ice Project realises that getting polluting countries to reduce their greenhouse gas emissions is a marathon, not a sprint.
 It’s why they’re approaching the preservation of the world’s ice from a different angle: restoration.

-We spoke to the project’s co-founder and CEO Dr. Leslie Field about ice, climate change, and what you can do to help save the arctic.
+We spoke to the project’s founder and CTO Dr. Leslie Field about ice, climate change, and what you can do to help save the arctic.

 Difference Makers: Hi Dr. Field!
 Tell us about the Arctic Ice Project